 - A321s: Increase economy class seats without increasing Business Class & Premium Economy.
 The A321 is expensive but the Cost Per Available Seat Kilometer (CASK) is the lowest amongst the A320 family of Airbus.

-- Sub-Fleet of A320: Having two different configurations of A320, lesser seats of Economy & Premium Economy for leisure routes
+- Sub-Fleet of A320: Having two different configurations of A320, lesser seats of Business & Premium Economy for leisure routes

 - Wide Body: An order is due.
 Will it be the B787-9, A330neo or A350-900?
 My prediction is that it will be the B787-9 which will allow the airline service the obvious markets of London, Hong Kong and Singapore and keep options open for non-stop operations to North America.